HappyStinson/lume-blog/posts/2017-02-02-the-running-machine.md

 <!--more-->

+*This post was originally posted on [Dream BIG](https://rasmus-nordling.netlify.app/health-fitness/2017/02/02/the-running-machine/)*.

 My big fitness goal/challenge this year is to complete my very first marathon.
 I expect it to (and of course it will) be the best day of my life so far.

 It's still over 100 days left of PPP (practice, preparation, protein).